kazurayam/DrivingAWSCloudFormationWithGradleViaAWSCLI/README.md

-a Gradle `build.gradle` which executes indirectly CloudFormation via Shell+CLI can utilize in long term full features of AWS services together with Gradle's built-in features such as building a AWS Lambda Function in Java.
-The code will be simple and easy to maintain.
+a Gradle `build.gradle` which executes indirectly CloudFormation via Shell+CLI can utilize in long term full features of AWS services together with Gradle's built-in tasks such as building a AWS Lambda Function in Java.
+The codeset will be simple and easy to maintain.

 The combination of Gradle + Shell + AWS CLI + CloudFormation (Neo GOF) is a powerful toolset to achieve Continuous Delivery.